vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 2017

-\[Review of\] ‘The World of the Skandapurāṇa’ by Hans ṭ Bakker̥ in: JRAS
+\[Review of\] ‘The World of the Skandapurāṇa’ by Hans T. Bakker̥ in: JRAS

 2017, 523–24.